Austin Opera culminates its 2014-15 Season with Wolfgang Amadeus Mozart’s critically acclaimed dark comedy, Don Giovanni.

 Once again, Ottavio asks Anna to marry him, but she replies that she will not until her father’s death has been avenged.

-Elvira arrives at Giovanni’s palace and makes a last desperate attempt to persuade him to change his life, but he only laughs at her.
+Elvira arrives at Giovanni’s home.
+She makes a last desperate attempt to persuade him to change his life, but he only laughs at her.
 The figure of the Commendatore enters and asks Giovanni to repent.
 When he boldly refuses he is consumed by flames.
-Elvira, Anna, Ottavio, Zerlina, Masetto, and Leporello appear, contemplating their futures and the fate of an immoral man.
+Elvira, Anna, Ottavio, Zerlina, Masetto, and Leporello contemplate the fate of an immoral man.